Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Longitudinal Analysis

-Closer to the end of Voat in December 2020, contrary to our expectations, the numbers of both unique submitters and commenters do not change much.
-More specifically, we expected ``lurkers'' to show up and comment on their plans of finding a new platform, but this was not the case.
-On the contrary, the activity of unique submitters and commenters per day on both QAnon and baseline subverses on \emph{Poal} peaked immediately on December 21, 2020, when the Voat co-founder announced the Voat shutdown.
-Specifically, the average number of submitters on the Poal QAnon subverses was $4.8$ and peaks at $239.7$ per day after the announcement, while on \snews, the average unique submitters per day were $4.8$ and after the Voat shutdown, it rises to $25.3$.
+Once the Voat shutdown was announced on December 21, 2020, the numbers of unique submitters and commenters remained stable.
+On the contrary, the activity of unique submitters and commenters per day on both QAnon and baseline subverses on \emph{Poal} peaked immediately on December 21, 2020.
+Specifically, the average number of submitters on the Poal QAnon subverses and on \snews before the announcement was $4.8$ for both, and they peaked at $239.7$ and $25.3$, respectively, per day after the announcement.

 \descr{Key findings.} Following the final Reddit ban, Voat experienced a significant increase in daily submitters on its QAnon subverses, suggesting a migration of QAnon adherents to Voat as an alternative platform.
-The baseline subverse on Voat, \vnews, also saw a slight increase in activity after the Reddit bans, but this boost was short-lived, indicating limited engagement between fringe communities on Voat.
-Despite the anticipated increase in activity and discussions on Voat as its shutdown approached, there was not a significant change in the number of unique submitters and commenters.
+Despite the anticipated increase in activity and discussions on Voat as its shutdown approached, there was no significant change in the number of unique submitters and commenters.
 In contrast, on Poal, both QAnon and baseline subverses experienced a peak in activity immediately after the Voat shutdown announcement, with a substantial increase in daily submitters on Poal QAnon subverses.
-That activity on Poal immediately after the Voat shutdown shows different signs compared to the Reddit banning \rcbts.
-More specifically, users moved from \rcbts to \rga instead of \greatawakening, showing clear signs that users preferred to stay in a platform that would likely ban them in the future, than moving to a different one.

-\descr{Username intersection.} Motivated by our findings in Figure~\ref{fig:all_commenters_submitters} above, we now compare the usernames across all three platforms to detect any exact matches.
-In Figure~\ref{fig:submitters} we observe a huge peak in new submitters on Poal on the day Voat announced the shutdown (event 4 in Table~\ref{tbl:important_dates}).
-We hypothesize that many users from Voat rushed to register a new account on Poal since the platform was mentioned frequently after the Voat shutdown announcement, and Poal is a social network whose features and functionalities are similar to Voat.
+\descr{Username intersection.} We now compare the usernames across all three platforms to detect any exact matches.
+We hypothesize that many Voat users rushed to register a new account on Poal since the platform was mentioned more than 100 times in the Voat shutdown announcement post.\footnote{\url{https://archive.searchvoat.co/v/announcements/4169936}}